MOXA-ISD/developer-docs/docs/edge-intro.md

 ```

 ## STEP 4: Create Hello APP to read and display the tag data

-To subscribe data, we used a simple Hello APP written in Python code to show the data
+To subscribe data, we used a simple Hello APP wirtten in Python code to show the data

 ```python
 from libmxidaf_py import TagV2